menu

 • Saas

-Known as software as a service, this involves providing an ‘on-demand’ software service for end customers.
-This allows customers to gain access to software solutions that never have to be updated or maintained as it is running in the cloud.
+Known as software as a service, it involves providing an ‘on-demand’ software service for end customers.
+This allows customers to gain access to custom software solutions that never have to be updated or maintained as it is running in the cloud.

 • BaaS

 Backend as a service is exactly as it sounds, a service for backend apps.
-This tool allows companies to integrate backend services such as analytics, storage, push alerts, and dashboards.
+This tool allows companies to integrate backend services such as analytics, storage, automatic software updates, push alerts and dashboards.

 • IaaS

-Infrastructure as a service provides users with the ability to access computer resources through a virtualised environment, allowing them to easily obtain control over their virtual servers.
+Infrastructure as a service in Cloud provides users with the ability to access computer resources through a virtualised environment, allowing them to easily obtain control over their virtual servers.

 • PaaS